ebu/radiodns-manager/README.md

 ### Prerequisites
 - python 2.7 and 3.7
-- docker 18.06.1
+- docker 18.06.1+
-- virtualenv 16.0.0
+- virtualenv 16.0.0+
+- docker-compose 1.23.2+

 ### Installing
-To install automatically the python environment on an unix system use the `setup-envs.sh script (in the scripts folder).
+To install automatically the python environment on an unix system use the `setup-envs.sh` script (in the scripts folder).

-On windows you'll have to setup a virtual env for the following projects:
+On windows you'll have to setup a virtual env for the following projects (create and activate the venv + installing pip dependencies):
 - standalone_proxy (python2)
 - RadioDns-PlugIt (python2)
 - RadioVisServer (python2)